caldeira04/vue-padel-counter/README.md

 ## Todos

+### Modularization

+Separating the application in components.

+### Optimization of variables

+What the name says.
+There are too many repeated variables and that is saddening me a bit.
+Top priority right now.

 ### Work up on the tie-break system.

 There's still a flaw that doesn't keep the game running when the tie-break score is 6x6 (which IRL must have a 2 point difference).